kayvansol/CQRS_DotNet6/README.md

 <hr />

-# Duende Identity Server :
+# Single Sign On (SSO) with Duende Identity Server :

 The most flexible and standards-compliant **OpenID Connect** and **OAuth 2.0** framework for ASP.NET Core.